 Narrated by the teen voice of Esperanza, The House on Mango Street is organized around 44 short chapters that detail Latino life while growing up in a lower-income neighborhood in Chicago.
 The brevity of the chapters is what a reader would expect from a young narrator and yet, the keen observations are brutally honest and often heartbreaking as Esperanza writes about friendships, discrimination, sexual attraction, neighbors, parental expectations and the difficulties of straddling life in the midwest when you are both American and Mexican.

-34 years have passed since the publication of The House on Mango Street and yet the book is as relevant today as it was in the mid 1980’s when young people who came from one world and live in another struggle to find their way in a place that is far from just, even from a middle schooler’s perspective.
+34 years have passed since the publication of The House on Mango Street and yet the book is as relevant today as it was in the mid 1980’s when young people who came from one world to live in another struggled to find their way in a place that is far from just, even from a middle schooler’s perspective.

 One day I’ll own my own house, but I won’t forget who I am or where I came from.